After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 It’ll make EVERYTHING much easier!

-14. Cook With Foil
+14. Cooking With Foil

-If you’ve been to summer camp, chances are high that you’ve cooked at least one meal wrapped in aluminum foil.
+If you’ve been to summer camp, chances are high you’ve cooked at least one meal wrapped in aluminum foil.

-Turns out there are some tricks to making “hobo meals” and preparing a feast over open coals.
+There are some tricks to making “hobo meals” and preparing a feast over open coals.

 If you can master these, dinner can be something to look forward to – WITH NO DISHES TO WASH!